thealice/maker_marketplace/shop-planning.md

 - [x] only have Create a shop in main nav if the user doesn't have a shop yet
   - [] otherwise create add another shop button under my account or something?
 - [x] Stretch goal: users can search items from all shops.
+- [] Stretch goal: indicate when user has an unread message
+- [] make it so everytime menu loads it isn't making calls to the database for the categories menu.
-- [] Automatically resize thumbnail image to 300x300
-in items index view:
+- [] Stretch goal: Automatically resize thumbnail image to 300x300 in items index view:
 <%= image_tag item.thumbnail.variant(resize_to_limit: [300, 300]), class: "thumbnail" if item.thumbnail.present? %>
 gem 'image_processing', '~> 1.2'
 bundle install
-- [] Stretch goal: indicate when user has an unread message
 - [] Stretch goal: Make an offer has an auto-fill for current items the user has to attach to their offer
 - [] Stretch goal: shop owners can update items via the shop page
 - [] Stretch goal: install stimulus js so new items form on shop page only pops up if you click on a button